LAWNCARE CALENDAR

 June Lawncare Tips

-• We have had some excellent growing conditions recently with a lot of sunshine, mild temperatures and also a bit of rain around so hopefully your grass is looking good.
-Heading into June we actually haven't had rain for a few weeks now so make sure you are watering regularly.
-Your lawn needs 25mm a week to survive or approx 3mm-4mm a day.
+• We have had some better growing conditions recently with a bit of sunshine, mild temperatures and also a lot of rain around so hopefully your grass is looking good.
+Your lawn needs 25mm a week to survive or approx 3mm-4mm a day so bare this in mind if we have a dry spell...
+IF!

 • To maintain a high standard please mow on a more regular basis, at least twice per week.
 The height of cut should now be at the summer height of cut between 15-20mm.